wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 Yes, common form fields that are not common.
 We took the normal default look of form elements and made them look awesome.

 Common form field types include:
-1. **Text field** - Single line form value.
+* Text field - Single line form value.
 Used to capture values like, name, surname, etc. Can set up max character lengh indicators.
-2. **Text area** - Multi line form value.
+* Text area - Multi line form value.
 Used to capture values like biography, queries, etc. Can set up max character lengh indicators.
-3. **Dropdown select** - Single value selection.
+* Dropdown select - Single value selection.
-4. **Dropdown multi select** - Multiple selections.
+* Dropdown multi select - Multiple selections.
-5. **Radio button groups** - Single value selection.
+* Radio button groups - Single value selection.
+Customize radios with over 400+ font awesome icons!
-6. **Checkbox groups** - Multiple value selections.
+* Checkbox groups - Multiple value selections.
+Customize radios with over 400+ font awesome icons!
-7. **Submit button** - Used to send the form information.
+* Submit button - Used to send the form information.

 = Extended form fields =
-Extended form fields, so called as they are more unusueal
+Extended form fields, so called as they are more unusueal and easier in a lot of cases easier to use and understand.

+Extended for field types include:
+* Star rating form field - Use this to caputure survay information and more.
+Change the number of stars and enable/disable half stars
+* Sliders - Use sliders to make it easy to choose values.
+Change the start, min and max values and add text and icons to your slider handel!
+* Spinners - Use this fields to capture numeric values.
+Change the start, min, max and step values and use the 400+ icons for the up/down paddles.
+Use decimal pionts and custom increments!
+* Tags - Dont ask your users to enter comma seperated lists, use NEX-Forms tags field instead!
+Change the maximum tag input, color scheme and use the 400+ icons.
+* Autocomplete - Pre-populate autocomplete (type-ahead) with a click of a button.
+Include pre-defined lists of Countries, US States and Common Languages or simply add your own custom list!
+* Date Picker - Use a date picker to make it easy for your users to select dates.
+Bootstrap style.
+400+ icons can be used.
+* Time Picker - Use a time picker to make it easy for your users to select times.
+Bootstrap style.
+400+ icons can be used.
+* Date/time Picker - Use a date/time picker to make it easy for your users to select dates and times alocated to it.
+Bootstrap style.
+400+ icons can be used.

+= Uploaders =
+Recieve files from your form submisions with 2 very cool looking uploaders.
+Files are stored via the default wordpress media uplaoder and emailed as attachments!

+Form uploaders includes:
+* File uploader - Use to capture any type of file.
+Configure allowed file extensions.
+* Image uplaoder - Use the capture images.
+Comes with an inline image preview.
+Configure allowed image extensions.

+= Custom form fields =
+With these “blank” fields you can do aaawesome things!
+Get creative with prefix, postfix or both pre and post icons in your fields...You have over 400 font awesome icons to use!
+Have we mentioned these fields as wel as a normal text field can be validated as email, url, phone number, text only, digits only!

+Includes:
+* Pre-fix - Add an Icon to the front of you input.
+For example, add a facebook icon for a field called: "Enter your facebook page".
+* Post-fix - Add an Icon to the end of you input.
+For example, add a Twitter icon for a field called: "Add your twitter link".
+* Pre/Post-fix - Add an Icon to the end of you input as well as the front.
+For example, add a Knife and fork icon and a heart icon at the end for a field called: "What is your favorite food".

+Simply use your imagination to create any type of custom form field to make it easier for end users.

+= Other form elements =
+Yes, there is more!Add headings, paragraphs and dividers for grouping or just because you can.Heading, paragraphs and dividers are pretty straight forward so here we will elaborate on panels.Panels can be used as a form container or grouping form elments or both.
+Panel can be added to the grid systems and can be nested as well!

+* Panels - Use panels to group form fields, for example groups all form fields relating to personal information
+* Heading 1 to heading 6 - Adds heading in your form wherever you drop them.
+* Paragraph - Add paragraphs anywhere in your forms.
+* Divider - Use simple horizantal deviders to make large forms more organised.

-### To sum it up
+### To sum it all up
 NEX-Forms...Online form building made so easy, your grandma could do it!

 == Installation ==